erkandem/multi-dump-restore/README.md

 ### Summary
 Time series datasets usally are organized flat and are less or not at all interrelated to each other.
 One serial or time column conveniently works as an index / primary key column "organizing" `N` columns.
+Example could be:
+ - results of a fluid/speed simulations: timestamp, state_in_volume_element_1 .. state_in_volume_element_N ,

-Think of a typical financial dataset consisting of:
- - timestamp, open, high, low, close, volume and more
+ - financial dataset consisting of: timestamp, open, high, low, close, volume and more.

-or the resulting data of a fluid/speed simulations:
- - timestamp, volume_1 ... volume_N [x_speed, y_speed_, z_speed],

 Dumping and restoring the complete database in one piece might be undesired because
  - size might be inconvienent (e.g. upload(!) and download duration),